Who May Be Responsible For a Florida T-Bone Accident?

 - Inappropriate signage/signaling: The more traffic that is expected to flow through an intersection, the more robust the signals should be.
 Sometimes, engineers simply make the wrong decision, such that drivers approaching the intersection do not appreciate and appropriately respond to such danger from crossing traffic and end up going through a red light or making a wrong left turn.

-- Poor sightlines: Drivers approaching an intersection should be able to see and properly assess oncoming traffic.
+- Poor sightlines: Drivers approaching an intersection should be able to see and adequately assess oncoming traffic.
 Sometimes, however, engineers make poor judgments regarding where to locate an intersection, resulting in a “point of conflict” between crossing traffic that increases the danger that a car or truck will mistakenly enter the intersection, thereby causing a T-bone collision.

 - Confusing layout: Drivers should be able to quickly figure out—without spending a significant amount of time and brainpower—where they are permitted to drive through and/or turn at an intersection.
 Needless to say, confusing traffic patterns can result in drivers making mistakes and entering intersections when they shouldn't.